zeek/zeek-docs/scripts/base/frameworks/supervisor/control.zeek.rst

    :reqid: an arbitrary string that will be directly echoed in the response

-   :node: the name of the node to destory or empty string to mean "all
+   :node: the name of the node to destroy or empty string to mean "all
          nodes".

 .. zeek:id:: SupervisorControl::destroy_response